 As a state pursuing an active pro-Russian policy, Kazakhstan is an important economic partner of Russia, which, along with the EU and China, is one of the country's top three trading partners.
-The volume of mutual trade between Kazakhstan and Russia has averaged \$12 billion in recent years.
-18 For Russia, Kazakhstan is one of the leading trade partners among the post-Soviet states.
+The volume of mutual trade between Kazakhstan and Russia has averaged \$12 billion in recent years.18 For Russia, Kazakhstan is one of the leading trade partners among the post-Soviet states.
 At the same time, there are factors in the economic relations between Kazakhstan and Russia that are harmful to Kazakhstan.
-One of these factors is Kazakhstan's long-standing negative balance in mutual trade with Russia.
-19 Kazakhstan's negative balance in trade with Russia arises, in particular, due to the fact that Russia often restricts the supply of Kazakhstani products to its market by non-economic methods.
-This irritates the business sector, but Kazakhstan rarely protests against the actions of the Russian authorities.
+One of these factors is Kazakhstan's long-standing negative balance in mutual trade with Russia.19 Kazakhstan's negative balance in trade with Russia arises, in particular, due to the fact that Russia often restricts the supply of Kazakhstan rarely protests against the actions of the Russian authorities.

 Perhaps, the concessions of economic sovereignty in trade relations between Kazakhstan and Russia are determined by Kazakhstan's dependence on Russia in the transport infrastructure for exporting Kazakh oil to Western markets, which is deemed more important by Kazakhstan's leaders.
 The problem with Kazakhstan as the world's largest landlocked oil state is that it has no alternative for exporting its oil other than China and-mainly-Russia.
-Drawing attention to Kazakhstan's lack of access to the sea, Nursultan Nazarbayev emphasized that the state should pay special attention to the development of cooperative ties and the strengthening of complete confidence with neighboring states, primarily with Russia and China.20
+Drawing attention to Kazakhstan's leader of access to the sea, Nursultan Nazarbayev emphasized that the state should pay special attention to the development of cooperative ties and the strengthening of complete confidence with neighboring states, primarily with Russia and China.20